anhzhang/docs/userManual/source/introduction.rst

     :linenos:

 .. centered::
-   Table: A First Example.
+   Listing: A First Example.
    A simple example of a program using the Open MPI ABI.

-The commands to compile and execute the processes are given below, :ref:`output from a first program <output-firstProcess>`.
+The commands to compile and execute the processes are given below (:ref:`output from a first program <output-firstProcess>`).
 The code is first compiled using the `mpicc` command and is then executed using the `mpirun` command using a total of four processes.

 .. _output-firstProcess: